bytedeco/javacpp/README.txt

 ==Changes==
+===March 03, 2012===
+ * Added new `@Deallocator` annotation to prevent `allocate()` and `allocateArray()` methods from registering a native deallocator to `Pointer` objects (issue #1)
+ * `Generator` now properly skips as unsupported array parameters that do not have a primitive component type, and logs a warning (issue #7)
+ * `Generator` and `Builder` would append the same include files, libraries, or options multiple times when not required: Fixed in `Loader.appendProperty()` (issue #8)
+ * Moved the placement of the class-level @Index annotation to the getter and setter methods themselves
+ * To process all classes in a package, we may now specify as argument to the `Builder` its name followed by ".*", in a similar fashion to the `import` statement of the Java language, or by ".**" to process recursively all packages, while omitting to specify any class or package results in JavaCPP processing all classes found under the directories or JAR files specified with the "-classpath" option (issue #12)
+ * Equipped the `*Pointer` classes with new bulk `get()` and `put()` methods taking an array as argument, to compensate for direct NIO buffers lacking in performance on Android (issue #11)

 ===February 18, 2012===
  * Cleaned up a few minor `Exception` blocks
  * New `Pointer.deallocateReferences()` static method to force immediate deallocation of all native memory allocated by `Pointer` objects that since have been garbage collected